-CHECK CASHING
+CHECK CASHING/ATM

-The Business Office provides a check cashing service for members of the University community.
+An ATM is available in the Student Center/Cafeteria.
+The Business Office provides a check cashing service (\$50/day maximum) for members of the University community.
 Current student identification cards are required for this service.

-OUALIFICATIONS FOR STUDENT OFFICES, HONORS, AND PRIVILEGES
+QUALIFICATIONS FOR STUDENT OFFICES, HONORS, AND PRIVILEGES